signalshore/signalshore.github.io/content/2019-08-11-Programming-Languages-Part-B.md

 So thunking provides us a solution to the problem of evaluating expression that are not needed.
-What about expressions that can be needed in multiple places in a program ?
-If we use thunking we can delay the evaluation untill needed but we will still need to evaluate it every single time it is needed.
+What about expressions that can be used in multiple places in a program ?
+If we use thunking we can delay the evaluation untill needed but we will still have to evaluate it every single time it is needed.
 Here we see another design consideration.
-It is not only important to delay evaluation, it is also important to avoid expensive computation or re-computation.
+It is not only important to have a framework to delay evaluation, it is also important to have to framework that allows you to avoid re-computation.

 This is called call-by-need or lazy evaluation.

-What is Lazy evaluation ?
-Lazy evaluation is an evaluation strategy in which an expression is not not evaluated when they are bound to variables.
+### What is Lazy evaluation ? ###

+Lazy evaluation is an evaluation strategy in which an expression is not evaluated when they are bound to variables.
 Instead they are evaluated when their results are needed by other computations.
 This is the default mode of evaluation used in the Haskell programming Language.

-One way to do this is to transform every function call into a value look-up.
+One way to do this (in Racket) is to transform every function call into a value look-up.
 We can store the thunk of the function in a cons cell along with the result.
 If the result is not computed then we will evaluate the thunk and store the value in the cell (we will mutate the cons cell) and thus, the next time we need to evaluate the same function, we can just look up the value in the cons cell.

 Basically when we implement a system where we store the output of a function if it has been evaluated once.
 As noted above this can be